 Essentially, without going too deep into details about the sensor, the Exmor RS sensor is significantly more efficient and sensitive and has the electronics architecture to produce images with less noise and better detail, per pixel, than the more conventional CMOS sensor designs found in most full size DSLRs and enthusiast cameras.
 In other words, the OnePlus One and other smartphones that use similar camera sensors are more technologically advanced designs than our large sensor cameras.

 The OnePlus One’s sensor uses an older version of the Exmor RS.
 Other phones like the Samsung Galaxy S6 and Galaxy Note 4 and the upcoming LG G4 all have newer, larger (1/2.6” vs. smaller 1/3.06”) versions of the Exmor RS sensor.

-Where the OnePlus One stands out is in its price and in the community behind it: it’s less than $350 for their 64GB Sandstone Black model, unlocked and world GSM capable.
+Where the OnePlus One stands out is in its price and in the community behind it: I bought it for less than $350 for their 64GB Sandstone Black model, unlocked and world GSM capable.
 That’s nearly half the price of the other flagship phones out there.
 It’s also supported by a huge community of fans and developers that love to tinker with tech.

 What About Physics?

 Now, even the latest and greatest smartphones still have physical limitations based on their lens and sensor sizes: it’s just not possible to collect as much total light with a smaller lens and smaller sensor.
 That’s the primary reason why smartphone cameras are not as good as large sensor DSLRs.
 Larger sensors and lenses collect more light, and this capability leads to generally higher image quality through cleaner images with less noise.